3 Terrific Training Plans + 10 Tips On Getting Volunteers to Show Up

-- the two questions below written on newsprint,
+- the 2 questions below written on newsprint

 Say: It’s important to value people with our words and actions–even if we’re confronted with difficult people.
 But what does that look like in our ministry, in our church, in our lives?
 The following five situations actually happened to real children ministry volunteers.
 I’ll give each group a different situation.
 Answer these questions on the newsprint for your group’s situation: